Undergraduate Course Retake Permission

 - What happens if I withdrew from the entire term after the add/drop period and wish to take one or more courses that are considered controlled access (CA)?

 All undergraduate courses may currently be taken one time only, except those courses in the Undergraduate Bulletin designated as repeatable (i.e., internships).
-The second attempt of a course requires academic advisor/departmental approval.
+The second attempt of a course requires academic advisor or departmental approval.
 The third or more attempt of a course requires students to submit a petition for approval.
-Please see your academic advisor for more information regarding petitions.
+Please see an academic advisor for more information regarding petitions.

 This policy was implemented in spring 2010 in order to accomplish two goals.
 First, Stony Brook values the importance of students making good academic decisions.
 Our research has shown that students who repeat courses often do not perform any better on the second (or later) attempt, and as a result, we want to ensure students meet with academic advisors to map out a realistic academic plan.
 We hope that by requiring a meeting with an academic advisor, you will engage in a productive conversation to identify strengths, limitations, and strategies for improvement.
 Second, given ongoing budget concerns, Stony Brook needs to carefully manage its limited fiscal resources.
 By reducing course retakes and by offering high demand courses first to new enrollees, we believe it is the fairest way to distribute a reduced number of available seats.
 Ultimately, our goal is for students to be successful in their first attempt of a course and remain on track for graduation.